vicziani/learnwebservices/docs/index.md

 ## Purpose of this site

 Creating this site has two purposes.
-One is to provide some free, public, SOAP web services examples for learning, prototyping, teaching, testing, demonstrating tools, libraries or technologies.
-You may use these web services in blog posts, tutorials, videos.
+One is to provide a free, public, SOAP web service examples for learning, prototyping, teaching, testing, demonstrating tools, libraries or technologies.
+You may use these web service in blog posts, tutorials, videos.
 I would like to operate this website for reference in the long run.

 The second purpose is to present client applications examples in different programming languages, using with different libraries.
 You can find the source code of the examples on GitHub what I am going to update regularly for the latest versions.

-If you have a question, you can ask it in [this Gitter room](https://gitter.im/learnwebservices/community).
+If you have a question, [open an issue](https://github.com/vicziani/learnwebservices/issues).

 ## About SOAP web services